-The purpose of this timeline is to depict a stepping stone of accomplishments taken place on the Sturgeon Refinery Project.
-The timeline will be added to regularly as key elements of construction are achieved.
+The purpose of this timeline is to depict a stepping stone of accomplishments taken place at the Sturgeon Refinery.
+This timeline will be added regularly as key milestones are achieved.
 Scroll down to see them all!

 Work accomplished at the Project site to the end of September 2012 includes site survey work, completion of geotechnical borehole investigations and test excavations, removal of certain interfering pre-existing infrastructure, set up of site radio tower pad, and site dewatering and drainage maintenance.